 wp_postmeta.post_id

-wp_postmeta.meta_key
+wp_postmeta.meta_key and

 wp_postmeta.meta_value